-Oh and it's fast.
+Oh and it’s fast.
 Really fast.
-Applications open with a certain snap and the handset has a lot of memory, which means that things stay fast.
-Part of the reason why the device is quick is because it uses a modern high performance quad-core processor and the other reason is because without any additional skins, Android feels nimble and quick.
-The speed thing takes a knock when it comes to connectivity as the device does not have LTE.
-My UK carrier does not offer LTE and this is of no concern to me, but if you are used to the very high speed data network, you will probably miss it on the Nexus 4.
+Applications open with a certain snap and the handset has a lot of memory, at 2 GB, which means that things stay fast.
+Part of the reason why the device is quick is because it uses a modern high performance quad-core processor in the shape of the Qualcomm Snapdragon 600.
+The other reason is because without any additional skins, Android feels nimble and quick.
+The speed thing takes a knock when it comes to connectivity as the device does not have LTE, which presumably was because Google felt the LTE market too immature for the development costs of the handset.
+My UK carrier currently does not offer LTE and this is of no concern to me, but if you are used to the very high speed data network, you will probably miss it on the Nexus 4.

 The next point I’d like to raise is the voice quality.
 In a word, it’s superb: very clear, with good volume without distorting.
 The Nexus 4 has active noise cancellation and this will help, too.
 For making and receiving calls, the Nexus 4 is very good indeed.
 So far, the Nexus 4 is shaping up to be a superb productivity device.
 The spacious keyboard, great voice quality and high performance internals means it’s a breeze flipping through emails, text messages and websites.